 - Rep. Grimm, Michael G. (NY-11)

 Your help is needed to build support for a federal Complete Streets policy!

 Here are five things you can do:

-- Write to your legislators now, using our easy online tool, urging them to support a federal Complete Streets policy.
+- Write to your legislators now, urging them to support a H.R.
+2468.

 - Call your in-district office to set up a meeting with your Member of Congress or their staff.
 Use GovTrack to find contact information for your Senator or Representative and get tips for scheduling a meeting on our resources page.